 The typical electric vehicle architecture with flat floor allowed the designers to exploit the space between the seats and create an innovative mobile tunnel with 11” touchscreen.
 The almost complete absence of conventional buttons, replaced by graphic touchscreen interfaces, has made it possible to exploit the latest available technology, for lighter surfaces and simpler controls.
 The touchscreen on the central tunnel groups together all the climate control and infotainment controls.

-The only buttons present are the start/stop button for the powertrain, that for gear selection and the electronic handbrake, integrated in the armrest.
+The only buttons present are the start/stop button for the powertrain, which for gear selection and the electronic handbrake, integrated into the armrest.
 To the side of the armrests are the door opening buttons.

 The tunnel can be fully adjusted electronically by means of two buttons located on the front seats: the touchscreen folds down for discreet storage under the cushion; the tunnel structure has a stroke of 50 cm and can be slid fully back to facilitate movement between the driver’s seat and the passenger seat, a useful option in the event of an obstruction preventing exit from one of the doors.

-Four iPad Minis are integrated in the headrests for passengers seated in rows two and three.
-The seats of the two back rows can be folded flat to create one large load platform offering a total volume of around 900 litres.
+Four iPad Minis are integrated into the headrests for passengers seated in rows two and three.
+The seats of the two back rows can be folded flat to create one large load platform offering a total volume of around 900 liters.